rahul01281/to-do-app/README.md

-Built a To-Do App that handles simple Create, Update and Delete operations.
+Built a To-Do App that handles simple Create, Update and Delete operations using Django

 Run manage.py to use it.